 Scholastique was born Scholastique Melanie Picou on July 25, 1796.
-She married young, had five children, then at the age of 32 became a widow.
+She married young, had five children, and then at the age of 32 became a widow.
 It is assumed that financial troubles motivated her to begin developing the Village of Breaux Bridge, for once she had a plan, she could then sell lots.
 After founding Breaux Bridge, Scholastique remarried and became the mother of two more children.

 Erecting the statue of Scholastique that embellishes City Parc was a labor of love and an example of community spirit.
 A multigenerational and multiracial group of women from all walks of life came together to form The Women of Breaux Bridge, a group whose sole purpose was to honor Scholastique as the founder of our city.
 They solicited donors at $100 per donor.
-In exchange for the donation, the name of a woman was placed on the bronze plaque located Scholastique Picou Breauxon the wall behind the statue.
-Some women contributed to have their names on the wall, but other contributors listed female ancestors, daughters, wives, sisters, aunts, granddaughters, and maids.
-After over three hundred donors came forth, the Women of Breaux Bridge commissioned Celia Guilbeau Soper with sculpting a life-size bronze statue of Scholastique.
+In exchange for the donation, the name of a woman was placed on the bronze plaque located at Scholastique Picou Breauxon the wall behind the statue.
+Some women contributed to having their names on the wall, but other contributors listed female ancestors, daughters, wives, sisters, aunts, granddaughters, and maids.
+After over three hundred donors came forth, the Women of Breaux Bridge commissioned Celia Guilbeau Soper to sculpt a life-size bronze statue of Scholastique.

-Since no pictures of Scholastique emerged during the research, Celia’s daughter, Scholastique’s great great great granddaughter, became the model for the statue.
-With help from Breaux Bridge resident and Acadian textiles expert Audrey Bernard, it was determined that Scholastique wore what was common for her time, a handwoven skirt, chemise and shawl.
+Since no pictures of Scholastique emerged during the research, Celia’s daughter, Scholastique’s great-great-great-granddaughter, became the model for the statue.
+With help from Breaux Bridge resident and Acadian textiles expert Audrey Bernard, it was determined that Scholastique wore what was common for her time, a handwoven skirt, chemise, and shawl.

 Our bronze Scholastique stands surveying her beloved community, with worn boots perched upon a log and the plan the developed grasped in her hand.